GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/filtering-data-from-an-external-api/en.md

 ]
 ```

-Field `url` may be empty for some users.
-The GraphQL query below filters out those users without a website URL, by:
+The GraphQL query below filters out those users where the `url` property is empty, by:

 - Retrieving data from the external API
 - Iterating over the entries via `@underEachArrayItem`, and placing each entry under dynamic variable `$userDataEntry`